Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Discussions and Challenges

-In the field of natural image quality assessment, numerous studies have demonstrated that combining Image Quality Assessment (IQA) \citep{athar2019comprehensive} with Image Quality Metrics (IQM) \citep{ahumada1993computational} —that is, integrating comprehensive survey evaluations with mathematical metrics—provides a more effective means of assessing image quality.
-This approach is particularly prevalent in image restoration tasks such as deblurring \citep{da2023image} and low-light enhancement \citep{kandula2023illumination,li2024lime}.
+In the natural image domain, numerous studies have shown that combining Image Quality Assessment (IQA) \citep{athar2019comprehensive} with Image Quality Metrics (IQM) \citep{ahumada1993computational} provides a more effective means of evaluating perceptual quality.
+This strategy has been widely adopted in restoration tasks such as deblurring \citep{da2023image} and low-light enhancement \citep{kandula2023illumination,li2024lime}.
+Similar efforts have also appeared in medical imaging \citep{kastryulin2023image,leveque2021comparative,mirza2023comparative}.
+For radiological reconstruction, future evaluation protocols should therefore combine pixel-level fidelity, perceptual similarity, structural consistency, physical plausibility, and reader studies, rather than relying on a single metric.

-Similarly, some attempts have been made in the medical field \citep{kastryulin2023image,leveque2021comparative,mirza2023comparative}.
-We believe that extensive medical clinical evaluations hold greater practical value than achieving high metric scores.

-At the same time, the adoption of more diverse and effective evaluation metrics can further enhance reconstruction quality \citep{yim2010quality}.
-Whether in natural images or medical imaging, selecting appropriate evaluation metrics can help guide models to learn deeper and more meaningful information \citep{almohammad2010stego,shaheed2024hybrid}.
+At the same time, the adoption of more diverse and task-aware evaluation criteria can further improve the reliability of reconstruction assessment.
+For radiological reconstruction, future benchmarks should place greater emphasis on clinical usability, anatomical consistency, and downstream diagnostic value.